snarayan21/streaming-simulator/README.md

-# streaming-simulator
+# 🤖 Streaming Simulator
-Simulator for throughput and network use with mosaicml-streaming.
+A simulator for throughput and network use with MosaicML's [Streaming](https://github.com/mosaicml/streaming).
+The simulator allows you to:
+- Plan runs and anticipate issues beforehand
+- Find optimal run configurations
+- Debug issues with underperforming runs
+- Better understand the impact of different configurations

+## 🔑 Key Features
+### Throughput Estimation